-Sample Job Posting Ads and Best Job Ad Examples
+Best Job Ad Examples

-Clear Contact Directions
+2. Clear Contact Directions

 The second most important thing for every recruitment ad is making sure that there is clear and detailed information about how and when applicants need to apply.
 This includes how and where resumes should be sent.

-Just keep it simple.
+3. Just keep it simple.

 “I tell my clients not to overdo it on the information.
 Give the details of the job and its requirements as well as the key information.”

 “It’s always important to give your candidate some kind of idea about the work-life balance or the environment mentality of where they would be working.
-This helps them picture what it would be like to work there

-How do you stand out
+5. How do you stand out

-First Impressions count
+1. First Impressions count

 Sure the job sounds great on paper, you are sure you will get a ton of applicants.
 That’s great right?
 Not exactly, forgetting to include info about personality requirements that might be necessary for the job could mean a lot more time spent sifting through applications or through interviews with people who are nowhere near what you are looking for.”

-Too much of a good thing
+2. Too much of a good thing

 This ad did get one big thing right which is “Don’t overindulge, sure you could include every single little thing about the job but most likely it will just distract your audience.
 Too much information can actually be a bad thing especially when it comes to salary.
 You want to make sure you leave room for the candidate to come up with questions.”

-USA Today, ADA, and STFM.
-Kim’s Expertise is in reaching physicians, faculty and upper-level medical staff for recruitment advertising in medical publications and online Career Center.
+USA Today, ADA Careercenter, and more.
+Kim’s expertise is in reaching physicians, faculty, and upper-level medical staff for recruitment advertising in medical publications and online Career Center.
 Ridgeway also works with the ADA Journal and ADA News reaching dentists for recruitment advertising in our dental publication.